lfarizav/flux-k8s-setup-lab/README.md

 flux export alert-provider slack > slack-provider.yaml
 ```
 ---
-## 🚀 Next Steps
-- Play with the applications and use the repositories as templates for your next FluxCD automatic deployment
-- Connect Tekton CI with Flux CD so one your push or merge is authorized from devops team, it is automatically reconciled with kubernetes
----
 ## 🔥 Results
 At the end, you will the applications inside facebooc and instavote namespaces as follows:
 ```bash